 …the downside of protein powder compared to whole foods is that it’s more processed and it’s not still in the whole-food form.
 It doesn’t have as many of the cofactors and enzymes…

-However, he goes on to say that occasional use of the highest quality protein powders in certain circumstances is not problematic.
-The contexts he considers appropriate include using protein powder amidst an otherwise nutrient-dense, whole food diet 1-3 times a week, especially after a heavy workout.
-If you’re someone who really likes to include protein powder in your smoothies, no nutritional expert recommends doing this often, certainly not daily.
-This is the one Chris Kresser recommends: it contains both beef muscle meat and collagen, so all of the needed amino acids.
 However, it is virtually fat-free!
-SO if you use it, please, please add fat to your smoothie, too!
+SO if you use it, please add fat to your smoothie, too.
 This can be egg yolks or raw cream; it can be coconut oil; but of course, animal-sourced fat is best.
-It’s hard to beat a couple of scrambled eggs cooked in butter or lard!
+It’s hard to beat a couple of scrambled eggs cooked in butter or lard.

 Below I’ve listed several add-in options, whole foods that contain protein.
 They are good options for adding protein to your smoothie, but they are not all excellent options.
 You’ll see a glimpse of their amino acid profiles and what makes them great or less than great.

-- Raw milk- 9 grams of protein in 1 cup of raw milk!
+- Raw milk – 9 grams of protein in 1 cup of raw milk!
 AND, “raw cow’s milk has all 8 essential amino acids in varying amounts, depending on stage of lactation.” (source) So combining raw milk with collagen is an excellent source of protein for smoothies.
 This is my favorite choice.
 Of course raw milk is also full of vitamins, minerals, living enzymes, anti-viral antibodies, and if it’s pasture-raised, omega-3 fatty acids.
 Milk is also a great source of fat, helping therefore to digest the nutrients in one’s smoothies.

-- Kefir and Yogurt- Kefir and yogurt contain just as much protein as milk, with added probiotics and easier digestion for some.
+- Kefir and Yogurt – Kefir and yogurt contain just as much protein as milk, with added probiotics and easier digestion for some.
 Both of these dairy sources are great ways to add the right amino acids to one’s smoothies.

-- Spirulina- You’ll get about 2 grams of protein from 1 teaspoon of spirulina.
+- Spirulina – You’ll get about 2 grams of protein from 1 teaspoon of spirulina.
 This expensive source is certainly not going to replace steak and eggs in anyone’s diet.
-However, if you’re adding this blue-green algae to your smoothie anyway, for all the amazing iron, calcium, magnesium, chlorophyll, B vitamins, Vitamin A, cleansing, energy etc. that it provides, you can know that it’s adding a bit of protein too.
+However, if you’re adding this blue-green algae to your smoothie anyway, for all the amazing iron, calcium, magnesium, chlorophyll, B vitamins, cleansing, energy etc. that it provides, you can know that it’s adding a bit of protein too.
 The protein is comprised of all the essential amino acids and most of the nonessential ones.
 Adding collagen or gelatin to spirulina in a smoothie creates a complete protein.

-- Tigernut flour- 2 grams of protein for a 1/4 cup of flour?
+- Tigernut flour – 2 grams of protein for a 1/4 cup of flour?
 Not much!
 But it’s something, and you’ll also get resistant starch.
 Obviously, tigernut flour (or milk) alone isn’t going to do it.
 Tiger nuts contain most of the essential amino acids in decent quantities, but not all of them.

 If you consume collagen or gelatin in conjunction with other protein sources, from muscle meats, the body absorbs them better.
 Collagen and gelatin on their own can not fully nourish the body.